 The functions which are useful when traveling abroad include conversation mode, which supports voice input (image above), and attention mode, which highlights text to attract attention (useful for asking for information).

-7. New Siri features
+7. News on Siri

 Siri has a new, compact interface with iOS 14: in exactly the same way as already seen for call notifications, the application now no longer occupies the entire screen, just part of the top of the screen, so it’s possible to continue using other apps.